pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > who is not afraid of dirty data, and a statistician who can
 > > appreciate the special issues of observational data.
 >
-> Pauline Gerritsen-van Schieveen from Astellas presented a talk, \"Risk
+> Pauline Gerritsen-van Schieveen from Astellas presented a talk, "Risk
 > Management and Signal Detection in the Real Life of a Middle Size
-> Company.\"
+> Company."
 >
 > > She stressed the need to start risk assessment before the
 > > first-in-man study.
 You can identify potential issues from the